MJKWoolnough/minecraft/maps/README.md

 ```
 Encode writes an image an as uncompressed Minecraft map.

-As Minecraft expects the map to be gzip compressed, the Writer sohuld be the
+As Minecraft expects the map to be gzip compressed, the Writer should be the
 wrapped in gzip.NewWriter.

 #### type Encoder